cortex-lab/phy/docs/gui.md

 When a Template GUI dataset provides `curation.json` merge suggestions, the persistent **Merge Propositions** table is a button-free review queue.
-Clicking a pending row immediately opens it in Merge View and replaces any active merge workspace; clicking a nonactionable row only highlights it after cancelling the workspace.
+Clicking a pending row immediately opens it in Merge View and atomically replaces any active merge workspace; clicking a nonactionable row only highlights it after cancelling the workspace.
 See [Reviewing merge propositions](clustering.md#reviewing-merge-propositions).